jmrah/okta-smartfhir-docs/SETUP.md

 ### Step 9- Deploy!
 To deploy this example, run the following command:

 ```bash
 serverless deploy -v
 ```

 At this point you should have a number of serverless functions in AWS (until other clouds are supported).
 Continue on to setup the rest of the assets in Okta to support this reference implementation.

+## Okta Patient Picker Application Configuration
+Now that the server is deployed, you'll need to update the `Sign-in redirect URIs` of your Okta Patient Picker application.
+In Okta, navigate to `Applications -> Applications` and edit your Patient Picker application details.
+In the `Sign-in redirect URIs` field, put the full URL of your deployed `/picker_oidc_callback` endpoint.

 ## Okta Profile Attribute